ethDreamer/lighthouse-kintsugi-interop/nethermind/README.md

 - `RPC_LISTEN_ADDRESS` # address to bind to for JSON-RPC endpoint
 - `PRC_LISTEN_PORT` # port to listen on for JSON-RPC endpoint

-### Start Geth first (for now)
+### Start Geth first

-For now, geth is needed to mine the blocks.
-See instructions in `../m3_geth`.
-Once geth is running, nethermind should find it as a peer.
+geth is needed both to mine the blocks and act as a bootnode for the execution engines.
+See instructions in `../geth`.
+Once the geth bootnode is running, nethermind should find it as a peer.

 ### Nethermind Execution Engine